 How have grandparenting styles changed since these important studies?
 My research, which is primarily anecdotal rather than scientific, indicates that two of the categories proposed by Neugarten and Weinstein have seen significant growth.

 - More grandparents have adopted the surrogate parent role.The growth in this grandparenting style is probably due to divorce rates and the growing number of two-career families.
-Among those in this category are those who are actually parenting grandchildren, known as GRGs (Grandparents Raising Grandchildren) or GAPs (Grandparents as Parents).
+Among those in this category are those who are actually parenting grandchildren, known as GRGs (Grandparents Raising Grandchildren), GAPs (Grandparents as Parents) or skip generation families.
 Many other grandparents, though not actually raising grandchildren, care for their grandchildren on a regular basis.

 - Many grandparents have adopted the fun-seeking model.
 This is especially true of those whose grandchildren live in intact families and in families with adequate financial resources.
 To label these grandparents as fun-seeking is somewhat misleading, however, as the fun they provide often has value in terms of education and personal growth for the grandchildren.